 - Toyota plans to develop newer forms of transportation such as automated driving and pursue new ways of connecting technology with people.

 - Toyota is analyzing and processing the big data generated by cars to create information that is useful for customers and a variety of connected services.

 - As a part of introducing innovative manufacturing practices, Toyota has come up with “Toyota Production System (TPS)”.
 TPS intends to completely eliminate waste in order to improve productivity within the flow of things.

-- As a part of Toyota Environmental Challenge 2050, launched in 2015, Toyota aims to reduce its global average new vehicle CO2 emissions in 2050 by 90%, compared with the 2010 level.
+- As a part of the Toyota Environmental Challenge 2050, launched in 2015, Toyota aims to reduce its global average new-vehicle CO2 emissions in 2050 by 90%, compared with the 2010 level.

 - In July 2019, NEDO, Sharp Corporation (Sharp), and Toyota Motor Corporation (Toyota) announced a plan to commence public road trials in order to assess the effectiveness of improvements in cruising range and fuel efficiency of electrified vehicles.

 - In July 2019, Toyota Motor Corporation (Toyota) announced its decision to expand its KINTO ONE “beloved car” subscription service nationwide, which was started on a trial basis in the Tokyo area.

 - In July 2019, TOYOTA GAZOO Racing confirmed that it will launch the GR Supra GT4, which is a race car for customer teams, next year (2020).
 TOYOTA GAZOO Racing intends to strengthen its focus on customer motorsports in order to enable motorsports-lovers around the world to freely participate in races and to develop ever-better cars.